xmake-io/xmake-docs/package/remote_package.md

 end)
 ```

 The pcre package needs to do some judgment on the bitwidth to determine the name of the link library for external output.
 It also needs to add some defines to the dynamic library.
 This time, it is more flexible when set in on_load.
+To find out what methods are available to `package` look [here](manual/package_interface.md).

 #### on_fetch